jyablonski/doqs/src/content/docs/data/basketball-reference.md

 2. Boxscore & play-by-play data is sometimes not available at 12 pm UTC when the Ingestion Script runs.

-    - In these cases, this data must be manually pulled at a later time once the data is made available, and the downstream dbt models must be refreshed afterwards.
+    - In these cases, this data must be backfilled at a later time once the data is made available, and the downstream dbt models must be refreshed afterwards.